The Best Grammar Keyboard for Android in 2026 – Fix English Like a Pro

 Some grammar keyboards send text to remote servers for processing, while others handle everything on your device.
 Cloud-based solutions generally offer more powerful grammar analysis but come with privacy tradeoffs.

 On-device processing keeps your text private but may offer less sophisticated suggestions due to the limited processing power of mobile devices.
-In 2025, this gap has narrowed significantly as on-device AI has improved.
+In 2026, this gap has narrowed significantly as on-device AI has improved dramatically.
+Modern flagship Android devices now have dedicated AI accelerators that rival cloud processing for many grammar tasks.

 Data Collection Policies